anagha-google/cloud-composer-setup-foundations/README.md

 | -- | :---    |
 | 1 | ..|

-### Hands on Lab Module 4: Secure Cloud Composer setup - iteration 2
+### Module 4: Secure Cloud Composer setup - iteration 2

 This module adds VPC Service Controls (VPC-SC) to the setup in module 3.